 You can configure how screenshots (full frames) that you see in area activation records, and their thumbnails, are saved in the system.
+You can also enable body deduplication in multi-camera areas, to avoid the situation when the same person is counted on several cameras at the same time.
+This situation can lead to the overly increased counting result and, as an outcome, to a false area activation/absence of activation.

-To do so, open the /etc/findface-security/config.py configuration file and modify the following parameters:
+To configure areas, open the /etc/findface-security/config.py configuration file and modify the following parameters: